AnAngryPlatapus/crypto-data-store/README.md

 Backend Mongo Models are defined in kotlin data classes.

 Quartz jobs for websocket connections are spun up on startup, the current logic isn't working.
-  1. The connections sometimes close and we should re-subscribe.
+  * The connections sometimes close and we should re-subscribe.
-  2. Also need to find out the root cause of the connection being closed
+  * Also need to find out the root cause of the connection being closed

-  requirements for a better job manager:
+  # Requirements for a better job manager:
     * needs handy methods for gathering job metadata
     * should have an out of the box extendable ui for seeing status